 - When they find a fact especially interesting, it’s an easy opening for further learning.

-My Two Favorite American History Games for Middle School
+American History Board Games for Middle School

 This game is perfect for families because it contains three levels of difficulty – junior (great for most middle school students), expert, and genius.
 The goal is to race from city to city by correctly answering questions.